Skip to content

 Canva is best for non-designers and quick marketing materials—easy and template-rich.
 Figma dominates UI/UX design and increasingly general graphics with real-time collaboration.
 Adobe Illustrator remains the professional standard for vector illustration and print.
 Affinity Designer offers professional features at one-time purchase instead of subscription.

 Graphic design tools span from professional illustration software to drag-and-drop template editors.
 The right choice depends on what you're designing, your skill level, and whether you're designing alone or with a team.
-Adobe's suite was unchallenged for decades, but Figma's collaborative approach and Canva's accessibility have reshaped the landscape.
+Adobe's suite was unchallenged for decades, but Figma's collaborative approach and Canva's accessibility have reshaped the market.
 Don't pay for professional tools if templates will do—and don't fight consumer tools if you need professional control.

 What Is Graphic Design Software?